 Once this is all agreed in writing, one of our Welfare Benefits Advisors will then contact the Department of Work and Pensions which will either telephone her or send a member of their team over to meet with her to sort out all the relevant paperwork etc.

 So what exactly do we do?

 The main areas of work as Appointee entail managing the client’s benefits and using them to pay bills and provide an agreed allocation of these funds as cash throughout the week for whatever the client would like to spend it on if there are sufficient funds available.
 If the benefits received do not cover all expenses, this will need to be examined and priority payments made first before anything else.
 We are unable to provide debt management services, meaning they cannot negotiate any debts on the client’s behalf and can only pay off the full amounts, if and when possible.

 We do not deliver any money, whether it be to the client (who should come into our office to collect their weekly agreed amount of cash) or to any other organisation whom HAD are paying for whatever reason.
 We always look at paying any bills/making transfers via online banking whenever possible and writing a cheque as backup.
 Cash would be a last resort when no other method of payment is possible, or in an emergency.

-The basic standard cost of Appointeeship is £750.00 a year.
+The cost of the Appointeeship service is £850.00 a year.
 VAT is not applicable to this service.